 It’s nothing, Lightsong thought.
 I dream of war because I’m thinking about it.
 Not because of prophesy.
 Not because I’m a God.

 It felt so real.
-He had been a man, on the battlefield, with no weapon.
-Men had died around him.
+In the dream he had been a man, on the battlefield, with no weapon.
+Soldiers had died around him.
 Friend after friend.
 He had known them, each one close to him.

 A war that we wage wouldn’t even be like that, he thought.
 It would be fought by our Lifeless, for the most part.

-He didn’t want to acknowledge that the people he had been during the fight hadn’t been wearing bright colors.
+He didn’t want to acknowledge that his friends during the dream hadn’t been wearing bright colors.
 He hadn’t been seeing through the eyes of a Hallandren soldier.
 Perhaps that was why it had been such a slaughter.

 It wouldn’t be, he thought.
 The Idrians are the ones threatening us.
 They’re the rebels who broke off, maintaining a second throne inside of Hallandren borders.
 They need to be quelled.